 Role: Joe Bonaparte

 It’s the famous Barbara Stanwyck who insisted for William Holden to be part of this film.
-She was right to give him this chance, because William Holden didn’t really have the chance to prove he could become a great star before this film.
+She was right to give him this chance because he didn’t really have the occasion to prove his potential as an actor of talent before starring in that film.
 See, Golden Boy is William Holden’s third’s film and his first film as a leading actor.
-His two other first films are probably forgotten, but even if Golden Boy is not his most famous film like Sunset Boulevard or The Bridge on the River Kwai, it’s really this film that shows us, for the first time, a memorable William Holden.
-Also, William Holden was sometimes called Bill Holden, but another of his nicknames was “Golden Boy”.
-When she received her honorary Oscar, Barbara Stanwyck thanked her friend William Holden by calling him “his Golden Boy“.
+The first twos are now are probably forgotten, but, even if Golden Boy is not his most famous film like Sunset Boulevard or The Bridge on the River Kwai, it’s this film that sort of put him on the map.
+It’s interesting to know that William Holden was sometimes called Bill Holden, but another of his nicknames was “Golden Boy”.
+When she received her honorary Oscar, Barbara Stanwyck thanked her late friend William Holden by calling him “my Golden Boy“.
 In this movie, William Holden gives us a performance full of sensibility.
-He plays the part of Joe Bonaparte, a violinist who wants to start boxing because it’s a better way to have a safe financial future.
-His father (brilliantly played by Lee J. Cobb) opposes to this decision, because he knows that his son is made for music and not for boxing.
+He plays the part of Joe Bonaparte, a violinist who wants to be a boxing champing because it would assure him a better financial future.
+His father (brilliantly played by Lee J. Cobb) his opposed to this decision because he knows that his son is made for music and not for boxing.
 He knows that this will make him unhappy.
-Barbara Stanwyck is the William Holden’s boxing agent (Adolphe Menjou) who, at first, manipulates Joe so he won’t quit the boxing.
-But after a visit to Joe’s family house, she understands, like Joe’s father, that he is really made for the music.
+Barbara Stanwyck is William Holden’s boxing agent (Adolphe Menjou)’s girlfriend who, at first, manipulates Joe so he won’t quit the boxing.
+But after a visit to Joe’s family house, she understands, like Joe’s father, that he is really made to be a musician.
 She also insists for him to continue what he really likes.
 Joe hates boxing, but in another way, it brings him money.
 So, in this movie full of hard decisions, William Holden plays his part with a lot of emotions and refinement.
-This scene where he plays violin while closing his eyes is very beautiful; ringingly and visually.
+This scene where he plays the violin while closing his eyes is magically beautiful, for our eyes and for our ears.
 It touches me because I used to play violin when I was younger.

 Film 2: Our Town ( Sam Wood, 1940)